kohei-us/ixion/doc/overview/model-context.rst

    :end-before: //!code-end: set-string-cell-id
    :dedent: 4

+The string cells inserted this way will internally only stores the IDs and don't have direct access to the values associated with the cells.

-The model_context class has two methods for inserting a string to the string pool:
-:cpp:func:`~ixion::model_context::add_string` and :cpp:func:`~ixion::model_context::append_string`.
-The
-:cpp:func:`~ixion::model_context::add_string` method checks for an existing entry with the same string value upon each insertion attempt, and it will not insert the new value if the value already exists in the pool.
+The model_context class has two methods for inserting a string to the string pool: :cpp:func:`~ixion::model_context::add_string` and :cpp:func:`~ixion::model_context::append_string`.
+The :cpp:func:`~ixion::model_context::add_string` method checks for an existing entry with the same string value upon each insertion attempt, and it will not insert the new value if the value already exists in the pool.
 The :cpp:func:`~ixion::model_context::append_string` method, on the other hand, does not check the pool for an existing value and always inserts the value.

 The :cpp:func:`~ixion::model_context::append_string` method is appropriate if you know all your string entries ahead of time and wish to bulk-insert them.
 Otherwise using :cpp:func:`~ixion::model_context::add_string` is appropriate in most cases.

 Insert a formula cell into model context